 Escanaba, MI 49829

-- MIOSHA Compliance Exams: hazmat, asbestos, respirator clearance
+- MIOSHA Compliance Exams: hazmat, asbestos, silica, lead, and respirator clearance

 - Vision screening

 - Department of Transportation (DOT) commercial drivers medical certification exams by certified medical examiners

 - Regulated and non-regulated urine drug testing with certified collectors and certified medical review officers